coltonmack/4180-Room-Security-System/README.md

     }
 }
 ```
-The Raspberry Pi would then read from this pin (using gpioRead from the pigpio library), and if the pin was high, the Pi would know that noise was detected.
+The Raspberry Pi would then read from this pin (using gpioRead from the pigpio library), and if it was high, would know noise was detected and update the DOM accordingly.
 ```
 #include <stdio.h>
 #include <stdlib.h>